swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 JavaScript promises don't solve the inversion of control problem - callback hell is unnested but it's still callback hell.
-ECMAScript 6 generators suffer in various ways from being too simplistic, you need manage coordination by hand or provide your own scheduler.
+ECMAScript 6 generators suffer in various ways from being too simplistic, you need manage to coordination by hand or provide your own scheduler.
 You can [combine generators with promises](http://jlongster.com/A-Study-on-Solving-Callbacks-with-JavaScript-Generators) but now you're managing two abstractions instead of one.